lakshminarasimmanv/GoGAN/README.md

 This is a GAN written in Go.
 It is a very simple GAN that only has two input neurons, two hidden neurons, and one output neuron.
 The training data is generated randomly.

+This code creates a neural network and trains it using a dataset of inputs and targets.
+The neural network is then tested on a new input to see if it can accurately predict the output.

 The GAN is trained for 10000 iterations.
 The learning rate is set to 0.1.

 ## Usage